New Journalism: First usage

 Matthew Arnold is credited with coining the term "New Journalism" in 1887, which went on to define an entire genre of newspaper history, particularly Lord Northcliffe's turn-of-the-century press empire.
-However, at the time, the target of Arnold's irritation was not Northcliffe, but the sensational journalism of Pall Mall Gazette editor W. T. Stead.
-He strongly disapproved of the muck-raking Stead, and declared that, under this editor, "the P.M.G., whatever may be its merits, is fast ceasing to be literature."
+However, at the time the target of Arnold's irritation was not Northcliffe, but the sensational journalism of Pall Mall Gazette editor W. T. Stead.
+He strongly disapproved of Stead's muck-raking and declared that, under this control, "the P.M.G., whatever may be its merits, is fast ceasing to be literature."
 Stead himself called his brand of journalism 'Government by Journalism'.